Xceptance/xlt-documentation/content/en/load-testing/Manual/490-environment-configuration.md

 ### Relocating the Agent Directory

 The agent root directory, which is `<xlt>/agent` by default, can be changed by setting the corresponding property.
-It might be unlikely that you have to use this option.
+It is unlikely that you have to use this option.

 ```bash
 ## The directory where the separate agent directories are located.